geonetwork/doc/en/administrator-guide/managing-users-and-groups/index.rst

     - Full rights on creating new users within the own group
     - Rights to change users profiles within the own group
-    - Full rights on creating/editing/ deleting new/old data within the own group

 #.  **Content Reviewer Profile**